moccalotto/kissrpg/index.md

 layout: post
 ---

-Kiss is a set of simple and all-purpose tabletop role playing game rules meant for all types of campaigns, however the resources given in this document are designed for the classic medieval fantasy setting.
+Kiss is a set of simple and all-purpose tabletop role playing game rules.
+Even though this document is focussed on the classic medieval fantasy setting, these rules are highly adaptable for most campaign types.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 You are free to share and adapt this material for any purpose, including commercially, as long as you give attribution.